IIIF/cookbook-recipes/recipe/0047-homepage/index.md

 If an anchor is utilized for the instance, the `id` represents the destination of the link and would serve as the value for its `href` attribute.

-The label is rendered as the content within the link according to the [https://iiif.io/api/presentation/3.0/#language-of-property-values](Language of Property Values).
+The label is rendered as the content within the link according to the [Language of Property Values](https://iiif.io/api/presentation/3.0/#language-of-property-values).
 A client may also choose to provide a `lang` attribute on the anchor element with a value of the determined BCP 47 language code of the `label`.

 Entries of a homepage property may also have a `language` property.
 These values represent the language(s) of the destination web page.
 A client may also render a single language entry as the value for `hreflang` attribute on the anchor element.